RMITLibrary/easy_cite/markdown/rmitharvard.md

 In your reference list:

-- If the newspaper article does not have a person identified as the author, use the name of the newspaper instead (do no italicise) followed by the day, month and year of the article in parentheses, e.g. The Age (24 January 2022).
+- If the newspaper or magazine article does not have a person identified as the author, use the name of the newspaper or magazine instead (do no italicise) followed by the day, month and year of the article in parentheses, e.g. The Age (24 January 2022).

 - Put the title of the article in single inverted commas (quotation marks).

-- Italicise only the second instance of the newspaper name after the article title.
+- Italicise only the second instance of the newspaper or magazine name after the article title.

-- After the second instance of the newspaper name, add the accessed date (e.g. accessed 2 November 2021) followed by a full stop, a space then the URL.
+- After the second instance of the newspaper or magazine name, add the accessed date (e.g. accessed 2 November 2021) followed by a full stop, a space then the URL.
 No full stop after URL.

 ##### Rule

-> Name of Newspaper (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper*, accessed Day Month Year.
+> Name of Newspaper or Magazine (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper or Magazine*, accessed Day Month Year.
 URL

 Example